As Seahawks head into free agency, quarterback is the biggest question mark

 The Wilson trade obviously makes it less certain what direction the team is heading, though few feel Pete Carroll — at age 70 — is thinking of anything other than doing whatever it takes to win now.

-How the Seahawks address the free agency period may give an answer to what path the team thinks it’s on heading into 2022, as well.
+How the Seahawks address the free-agency period might give an answer to what path the team thinks it’s on heading into 2022, as well.

 Before the Wilson trade, the biggest priority appeared to be re-signing Brown, Diggs and Penny, with the departures of any creating big holes they will have to fill somehow else.

-How the market may develop for Brown may be one of the biggest mysteries entering free agency as he turns 37 before next season.
+How the market might develop for Brown will be one of the biggest mysteries entering free agency as he turns 37 before next season.
 But the Seahawks don’t have an obvious replacement for him on the roster.

 Penny also played his way into a significant payday at the end of the season, and it remains unclear what they can expect out of Chris Carson in 2022 after he had neck surgery last season.